The Papers of Richard J. Bonnie

 MSS 81-9 contains clippings on the National Commission on Marihuana and Drug Abuse, or Shafer Commission.

-MSS 81-9a is by far the largest of the series.
-This group is broken down in the following order: public service (almost exclusively relating to drug issues); professional activities (relating mainly to drugs and the insanity defense); University of Virginia, primarily the Law School; general correspondence and related files.
+MSS 81-9a: contains public service files (almost exclusively relating to drug issues); professional activities (relating mainly to drugs and the insanity defense); University of Virginia, primarily the Law School; general correspondence and related files.

 MSS 81-9b contains miscellaneous papers relating to Bonnie's work with a task force organized to study alcohol and drug abuse at the University of Virginia, 1986-1987.